raspberrypilearning/lamp-web-server-with-wordpress/en/step_7.md

 create database wordpress;
 ```

 Note the semi-colon ending the statement.

-On success you should see the following message:
+On success you should see:

 ```
 Query OK, 1 row affected (0.00 sec)